abhinavpola/prefill_jailbreak/README.md

 - 100-shot: 200/200

 ## Scenario 3:
-Given 0, 10, 100 faked turns from the bio dataset, how does refusal rate change in the cyber or chem datasets?
+Given 0, 10, 100 faked turns from the cyber dataset, how does refusal rate change in the bio test set?

 Results:
 - 10-shot (cyber examples, bio question): 17/200